ETLeClair/Shell_Scripts/monitor_scripts/README.md

 # monitor_scripts
-Various monitoring scripts I have authored
+Various monitoring scripts I have authored/used